An Orange from Jaffa: Production

 The film is directed by Mohammed Almughanni and produced by Gaza Films, and Studio Indeks.
 It received financial support from Synecdoche, Lumisenta Film Foundation, the War on Screen program, CNC.
 The short film was sold to Arte television.
 The filming was wrapped up on 27 June 2022.

 Release

 An Orange from Jaffa had its premiere at War on Screen on 7 October 2023.

+In february 2024, it competed in the 46th Clermont-Ferrand International Short Film Festival and won the International Grand Prix.

 In May 2024 it competed in International Short Film Competition at the 64th Kraków Film Festival.

 In May 2024, It also competed in the International Short Film Festival Oberhausen.

 On 3 July 2024, it was screened at the Freedom Film Festival, and on 21 July at the New Horizons Film Festival, Wrocław, Poland.
-In September 2024, it competed in the Gdynia Film Festival.
+In September 2024, it competed in the Polish Film Festival.
 In November 2024, it competed at the Leeds International Film Festival, where it won the Louis le Prince International Short Film Competition.